-The income from an endowment established in 1974 by the late David M. Darrin ’40 is awarded annually to a member of the faculty who has made unusual contributions in the counseling of students.
+Established in 1974 by the late David M. Darrin ’40, this award is given annually to a member of the faculty who has made unusual contributions in the counseling of students.
 Mr. Darrin, Institute benefactor and former trustee, was a Presidential Counselor.
-Nominations are by students and the recipient is chosen by Phalanx, the student honor society.
+Nominations are by students, and the recipient is chosen by Phalanx, the student honor society.

 Early Career Award

-This prize in recognition of early career achievement is funded and awarded by the faculty.
+This award, in recognition of early career achievement, is funded and awarded by the faculty.
 Nominations are made by the faculty, and the recipient is chosen by the Faculty Committee on Honors.
-The award is given to a member of the faculty, must have been on the faculty at Rensselaer for a minimum of three years and have a maximum of 10 years of professional experience.
+The award is given to a member of the faculty, who has been on the faculty at Rensselaer for a minimum of three years, and has a maximum of 10 years of professional experience.
 The award honors productivity in both teaching and research, with outstanding achievement in one of these areas.
-Funded by gifts from Rensselaer faculty and staff during a Rensselaer Campaign, the Early Career Award is being given for the 37th time and may not be given every year.

 Jerome Fischbach '38 Faculty Travel Award

 Since 1963, this annual award has been funded by Jerome Fischbach ’38, to express appreciation for the many contributions faculty have made to the students.
-The award is given to a member of the Rensselaer faculty, who has been actively associated with Rensselaer for 20 years or more, to participate in an international meeting as a representative of Rensselaer.
+The award permits a member of the Rensselaer faculty, who has been actively associated with Rensselaer for 20 years or more, to participate in an international meeting as a representative of Rensselaer.
 The recipient is selected by the Faculty Committee on Honors.

 William H. Wiley 1866 Distinguished Faculty Award

-This prize, honoring those who have won the respect of the faculty, was established in 1977 by the late Edward P. Hamilton ’07, a trustee of Rensselaer for 34 years.
-He set up an endowment in memory of his uncle, William H. Wiley, also an alumnus, Class of 1866.
-Nominations are made by the faculty, and the recipient is chosen by the Faculty Committee on Honors, by nomination of the faculty.
+This award was established in 1977 by the late Edward P. Hamilton ’07, a 34-year trustee of Rensselaer.
+He set up an endowment in memory of his uncle, William H. Wiley, an alumnus of the Class of 1866.
+Nominations are made by the faculty, and the recipient is chosen by the Faculty Committee on Honors.
 The award is based on excellence in teaching, productive research, and interest in the totality of the educational process.

 Rensselaer Alumni Association Teaching Award

-The RAA Teaching Award was created in 1994 by its Board of Trustees and is designed to recognize current members of the Rensselaer Faculty for their outstanding teaching techniques, contributions to the campus experience and commitment to the students.
-The candidate shall practice creative and innovative teaching techniques, contribute toward improving the campus experience, be readily available to students, possess a warm, supportive attitude towards students and treat students as valued colleagues within the community of scholars.
-Nominations may be made by any member of the Rensselaer Community and is selected by the RAA Awards Committee.
+The RAA Teaching Award was created in 1994 by its Board of Trustees, and is designed to recognize current members of the Rensselaer Faculty for their outstanding teaching techniques, contributions to the campus experience and commitment to the students.
+Candidates should practice creative and innovative teaching techniques, contribute toward improving the campus experience, be readily available to students, possess a warm, supportive attitude towards students, and treat students as valued colleagues within the community of scholars.
+Nominations may be made by any member of the Rensselaer Community, and the recipient is selected by the RAA Awards Committee.

 Trustees' Outstanding Teacher Award

 The Trustees’ Outstanding Teacher Award was established in 1994 through the generosity of several members of the Board of Trustees.
 Given annually, this award recognizes outstanding accomplishments in classroom instruction.
 Selection is made based on evidence of sustained outstanding teaching as reflected by student evaluations, peer evaluations and letters of support from colleagues, alumni and students.
 Nominations are sought from the Rensselaer Community and reviewed by a selection committee, with final selection made by the President.
 The recipient is announced at the annual Faculty Recognition Dinner, and the award is formally presented to the recipient by the Board of Trustees in September.